ar-io/docs/docs/src/guides/sdk.md

 #### `getInfo()`

-Retrieves the information of the IO process.
+Retrieves the information of the ARIO process.

 ```typescript
 const io = IO.init();